HandsOnDataViz/book/docs/HandsOnDataViz.md

 described in the [W3Schools Colors Picker](https://www.w3schools.com/colors/colors_picker.asp).

-TODO DISCUSS with Ilya whether to mention additional customizations that are possible here (and are all of them also available in Leaflet Maps with Google Sheets?)
+Inside the template you’ll discover more ways to customize your storymap, such as:

--   insert logo – see Options tab of Google Sheets
+-   Insert logo (see Options tab in Google Sheets)
--   insert Google Analytics tracking ID – see how to get one…. and insert in Options tab of Google Sheets
+-   Insert Google Analytics tracking ID (see Options tab in Google Sheets
+-   Adjust title size and font (go to css/styles.css file in GitHub)
--   to insert a horizontal divider line in Description, copy and paste this text to your Google Sheets template:
+-   To insert a horizontal divider in Chapter text (copy and paste this text into Description field in Google Sheets, and avoid changing single-quote marks into curly apostrophes)
     `<span style='display:block;width:100%;height:1px;background-color: silver; margin: 20px 0;'></span>`
-    (is this necessary here? …and make sure that the single-quote marks are not changed into curly apostrophes).
--   to adjust title size and font: in GitHub, go to css/styles.css file, scroll down to (specify lines?), and adjust font-size values…
--   About the responsive design: On larger screens, the scrolling narrative and map appear side-by-side.
-On smaller screens where the width is less than 768 pixels, it automatically switches to a top-and-bottom display.

-#### Finalize Your Story Map
+### Finalize Your Story Map Before Sharing with the Public

 Now you’re ready to finalize your map.
 If you wish to share your map link with the public, read the options below and choose either step G